-The project developer shall submit the following documents to Gold Standard, prior to GSVERs being identified in Impact Registry as authorised by the relevant Host Country for use under Article 6:
+The project developer shall submit the following documents and evidence to Gold Standard, prior to GSVERs being identified in Impact Registry as authorised by the relevant Host Country for use under Article 6:

 Article 6 Authorisation Checklist, available under template section here

-A Letter of Authorisation for use under Article 6 that includes all information required by Gold Standard under Paragraph 1.3.2 (see Section 1.3 | below)
+Evidence of the authorisation of the use of GSVERs as Internationally Transferred Mitigation Outcomes (ITMOs) from a cooperative approach (hereafter an ‘Authorisation of ITMOs’) under Article 6 that includes all information required by Gold Standard under Paragraph 1.3.2 (see Section 1.3 | below)

+Evidence of either of the below options to demonstrate the Host Country’s initial compliance with reporting requirements under the Relevant Paris Requirements:

+That the Authorisation of ITMOs has been submitted to, and is publicly available on, the UNFCCC’s Centralized Accounting and Reporting Platform, or;

+That the Host Country has recorded the Authorisation of ITMOs on the registry it is using for the purpose of tracking under Article 6.2.

 For GSVERs to be identified as eligible for use under the first phase or later phases of CORSIA: A mechanism to ensure the avoidance of double claiming between GSVERs used for compliance under CORSIA and Host Country national accounting towards NDCs.
 This shall be either:

-Evidence of the application of a corresponding adjustment by the Host Country in its Biennial Transparency Report in accordance with Section IV of Decision 2/CMA.3 or the Article 6 database implemented by the UNFCCC Secretariat, that is traceable to the relevant GSVERs included in the Letter of Authorisation.
+Evidence of the application of a corresponding adjustment by the Host Country in its Biennial Transparency Report in accordance with Section IV of Decision 2/CMA.3 or the Article 6 database implemented by the UNFCCC Secretariat, that is traceable to the relevant GSVERs included in the Authorisation of ITMOs.

 A guarantee, in a form acceptable to Gold Standard, that any VERs that are labelled in the Impact Registry as eligible under CORSIA’s first phase or later phases shall be replaced with an equivalent volume of CORSIA-eligible units in the event that the VERs are retired for use under CORSIA and the Host Country does not apply a corresponding adjustment (‘double-claimed units’).
 The replacement units shall be GSVERs if available, or comparable units, that are eligible for the same phase of CORSIA as the double-claimed units.
 This guarantee could be from a reputable third-party, such as the Multilateral Investment Guarantee Agency (MIGA) or an approved insurance provider.

-The project developer may obtain and submit these documents to Gold Standard at any time prior to or following the issuance of GSVERs for emission reductions or removals achieved in 2021 or later, provided this is prior to the retirement of relevant GSVERs and consistent with the definition of ‘first transfer’ specified in the Letter of Authorisation (see footnote 14 below).
-In all cases, the documentation specified in Paragraph 1.2.1 |a, Paragraph 1.2.1 |b and when required, Paragraph 1.2.1 |c shall be deemed complete and in conformity with Gold Standard requirements prior to GSVERs being identified on the Impact Registry as being authorised by the relevant Host Country for use as ITMOs towards the use-purposes specified by the Host Country, in accordance with Paragraph 1.3.2 |e.
+The project developer may obtain and submit these documents and evidence to Gold Standard at any time prior to or following the issuance of GSVERs for emission reductions or removals achieved in 2021 or later, provided this is prior to the retirement of relevant GSVERs and consistent with the definition of ‘first transfer’ specified in the Authorisation of ITMOs (see footnote 14 below).
+In all cases, the documentation specified in Paragraph 1.2.1 |a, Paragraph 1.2.1 |b, Paragaph 1.2.1 |c and when required, Paragraph 1.2.1 |d shall be deemed complete and in conformity with Gold Standard requirements prior to GSVERs being identified on the Impact Registry as being authorised by the relevant Host Country for use as ITMOs towards the use-purposes specified by the Host Country, in accordance with Paragraph 1.3.2 |e.

-The Article 6 Authorisation Checklist and Letter of Authorisation for use under Article 6 provided by the project developer shall be made public on the Impact Registry.
+The Article 6 Authorisation Checklist and Authorisation of ITMOs for use under Article 6 shall be made public on the Impact Registry.

-If a project reduces emissions or enhances removals in more than one country, the project developer shall submit separate Article 6 Authorisation Checklists and obtain from each government a Letter of Authorisation, or alternatively shall specify if only one government has issued such documentation.
+If a project reduces emissions or enhances removals in more than one country, the project developer shall submit separate Article 6 Authorisation Checklists and obtain from each government an Authorisation of ITMOs, or alternatively shall specify if only one government has issued such documentation.
 In this case, GSVERs for verified emission reductions or removals in each country will be identified appropriately in the Impact Registry to reflect their authorisation status.